Policy and Procedure Name:

 The request is submitted via a:

-a) Motion
+a) C-86

-(C-86) with or without a new claim application;
+with or without a new claim application;

 b.
 Claims

-services staff must enter a claim note to acknowledge the IW’s intent for BWC
+Services staff must enter a claim note to acknowledge the IW’s intent for BWC

 to reconsider the claim.

-whether there is sufficient evidence to reconsider the claim.
+sufficient evidence to reconsider the claim.

 d.
 Following

-staffing, claims services staff will vacate the previous order and either:
+staffing, Claims Services staff will vacate the previous order and either:

 i.